ItsNovaHere/hitoverlay/README.md

 # hitoverlay
 The link is `https://itsnovahere.github.io/hitoverlay`

 	You can change the fade out time by putting `?fadeTime=[Number Of Milliseconds]` at the end of the link.
+Keep this above 100.